 Where a business meet the above conditions, they become liable to pay Excise Tax on “excess” excise goods held as on 1st December, 2019.

-TRC Pamco is offering specialized advisory services to many of its clients for Excise Tax implementation and post implementation support.
+TRC Pamco is offering specialized VAT advisory services to many of its clients for Excise Tax implementation and post implementation support.

 Please connect us in case you have any queries.